muhammad-ahmed02/luxuryleather/README.md

-# WhiteSkinLeather Landing Page
+# Luxury Leather Website

-This project is a landing page for White Skin Leather built using React, TypeScript, and Vite.
+This project is a website for Luxury Leather built using React, TypeScript, and Vite.

 ## Features